 6.66 If two units are stacked in the same hex, the stacking order (i.e., who's on top) may be changed/switched only by an Individual Order; it may not be part of move order or a Line Command.
-If the player desires to move only one unit from a stack, only the top unit may move in that Orders Phase.
+If the player wants to unstack the units, only the top unit may move in that Orders Phase (9.66 is an exception).
 A unit moving into a hex to stack is always placed on the bottom.
+Such a move to a hex adjacent to enemy unit does not trigger Entry Reaction Fire unless it is through a Rear hex and as an exception to 7.32 no Shock marker is placed.